The Miser’s 3 Things:

 There are several investing sites geared toward millennials and people who are just starting to get into the stock market.
 Some of them allow you to open an account with as little as $100.
 (Check out these links for write-ups on Betterment and several others.)

 Save up a couple months of your paycheck increases and open an account.
 Choose a fund that gives you exposure to various sectors of the economy (some of these sites will do this for you).

 Then comes the most important advice: make regular contributions!
 Even $25 invested every two weeks adds up to $550 a year.

 Buy an experience

 Maybe you just can’t bring yourself to put every penny of your small windfall into stocks, savings, or paying off debt.

-You — like The Miser — might have a vacation fund.
+You — like me — might have a vacation fund.
 If so, you probably make small, regular contributions in the hopes of going someplace warm, exotic, or fun.
-Basically, the opposite of a Midwestern winter, which The Miser is currently experiencing.
+Basically, the opposite of a Midwestern winter, which I’m currently experiencing.

 If you don’t have debt to pay off and have increased your retirement contributions, you can make a few small contributions to your vacation fund to ensure you can go on that upcoming trip you’re planning.